l00pinfinity/flask_blog/README.md

 19.Model- Model in the MTV framework

-20. Create scripts - make certain actions common
+20.Create scripts - make certain actions common

-21. Learn about CRUD
+21.Learn about CRUD